isovera/foia-api-enhancements/docroot/modules/custom/foia_readonly/README.md

 INSTALLATION
 ------------

+FOIA Readonly is a custom Drupal module so unlike contrib modules, the codebase is not installed via composer.
 Install as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules#s-step-2-enable-the-module for further information.